-While we all love a good hydrating or detoxifying face mask, the year 2020 has forced us to become familiar with a different type of mask.
+While we all love a good hydrating or detoxifying face mask, the Covid pandemic has forced us to become familiar with a different type of mask.
 Wearing a mask or facial covering to protect ourselves and others has become a daily routine for many of us.
 However, our skin is not so happy about this change…

 What is 'Maskne'?